These services are temporarily different or unavailable. Please see LITS Services and hours for current information specific to this academic year.

 All Mount Holyoke College community members have library borrowing privileges.
 This includes current students, current faculty, emeriti faculty and College staff.

-In addition, Mount Holyoke College alumnae, South Hadley residents, K – 12 educators from South Hadley, Granby and Holyoke, Simmons West students and Five College students, faculty and staff may also borrow from the Mount Holyoke College library.
+In addition, Mount Holyoke College alums, South Hadley residents, K – 12 educators from South Hadley, Granby and Holyoke, Simmons West students and Five College students, faculty and staff may also borrow from the Mount Holyoke College library.
 For details on LITS services to these specific communities, see Services for visitors and affiliates.

 All borrowers must present identification when checking out items: